 - To support the growth and development of University staff and faculty

-- To establish representation of mid-level professionals of all ages within the University community that will foster and strengthen workplace effectiveness and leadership abilities; enhance professional development; and promote career growth and success within the University.
+- To increase the capacity of mid-level professionals of all ages within the University community to strengthen workplace effectiveness, enhance leadership abilities, and achieve career growth and success within the University through professional development initiatives

-- To strengthen the relationship between UR and the Rochester area through community connections.
+- To strengthen the relationship between and collaborate with other professional development organizations in the Rochester community

 Membership in the Emerging Leaders @ UR is open to all staff and faculty of the University of Rochester.
 Events and programming generally target the mid-level and early career professional population, but are open to the entire University community.
 Members of the University community can register themselves as affiliates of the Emerging Leaders @ UR by submitting a form online.
 No prospective affiliate shall be refused membership based on their sex, gender, religion, age, race, or creed.
 All affiliates will have the opportunity to hold office and serve on committees, receive resource materials, and attend Emerging Leaders @ UR special events.